adamchristiansen/dotfiles/home/dot_config/exact_color/README.md

   for additional context on how the colors should be applied.
 Use `dark` for themes with a `dark` beckground and vice versa.
 - `xxxxxx` is a color specified in hexadecimal RGB (without a leading `#`).
+- `blend` is a number in [0, 1].

+For blending, the setting indicates how much each color is blended with a reference to produce a color variant.
+When the blend is 0, then the original color is kept, and when the blend is 1, then the reference color is taken.
+A fractional blending is a linear interpolation in RGB space between the colors.